aevyrie/bevy_framepace/README.md

 ```

 You can adjust the framerate limit and framepacing forward estimation safety margin when adding the
-plugin, or at runtime by modifying the `FramepaceSettings` resource.
+plugin, or at runtime by modifying the `FramepacePlugin` resource.

 See `demo.rs` in the examples folder, or run with:
 ```console